 But first some background.
 The CBOE provides an online chart that shows the results of doing the VIX calculation on standard SPX options (S&P 500) listed out over the next two years.
-Unlike the standard 30 day VIX these calculations are tied to specific option expiration dates.
-So for example the chart below has options that expire anywhere from 15 to 834 days from the September 4th, 2013 snapshot date.
-The CBOE interpolates/ extrapolates using the 1st two months listed to generate the 30 day VIX, and interpolates between the 3rd and 4th months to generate the 93 day VXV.
+Unlike the standard 30-day VIX these calculations are tied to specific option expiration dates.
+For example, the chart below has options that expire anywhere from 15 to 834 days from the September 4th, 2013 snapshot date.
+The CBOE interpolates between VIX style calculations based on SPX options with between 23 and 37 days until expiration to calculate the 30-day VIX and interpolates between the 3rd and 4th months to generate the 93 day VIX3M.
 For more on this see Calculating VIX—The Easy Part.

 One of the striking things about this graph is the dramatic upward slope of VIX values over time—with the December 2015 value being 50% higher than September 2013’s.
 The Nobel Prize winning Black and Scholes options pricing model asserts that this volatility curve should be a horizontal line—it’s fair to say that there’s a difference of option between theory and the market.

 One interpretation is that the market is predicting increasing volatility in the future, but volatility is always spiking and declining over time—it never acts like a hot growth stock in its glory days…

 Most theoreticians agree that the market is compensating for a weakness in the Black and Scholes model—which assumes that the market’s returns can be accurately modeled as a Gaussian or Normal distribution (actually lognormal if you’re being picky).
 The reality is that market panics create Fat Tails (Black Swans if you are a Taleb fan) that invalidate that assumption.

 VIX Futures follow a similar curve, the graphic below is from VIX Central, but the futures only go out for 9 months.